hashicorp/terraform/website/source/docs/enterprise/packer/builds/build-environment.html.md

 Variables are encrypted and stored securely.

-Additionally, the following environment variables are automatically injected by Atlas.
-All Atlas-injected environment variables will be prefixed with `ATLAS_`
+Additionally, the following environment variables are automatically injected.
+All injected environment variables will be prefixed with `ATLAS_`

 - `ATLAS_TOKEN` - This is a unique, per-build token that expires at the end of build execution (e.g. `"abcd.atlasv1.ghjkl..."`)